LakeinLove/Mage-The-Awakening/Magic/Spells/Initiate/Interconnections.md

 ---

-In addition to allowing the mage to detect any sympathetic connections between the subjects, the mage can also identify those who have violated a magical oath, and the presence of spells with conditional Durations.
+In addition to allowing the mage to detect any [[Sympathy|sympathetic]] connections between the subjects, the mage can also identify those who have violated a magical oath, and the presence of spells with conditional Durations.

 **+1 Reach:** The mage can also detect possession, supernatural mind control, and alterations of destiny.